On this page

 Download detailed information about the in-school LSC role, how it fits into the learning support system and suggested interview questions for schools who are recruiting.

-A learning support coordinator induction is available to support schools who have an in-school LSC.
-Anyone with an Education Sector Login (ESL) can access the new induction course including all in-school LSCs, cluster-based LSCs, and SENCOs.
+Anyone with an Education Sector Login (ESL) can access the courses, including all in-school LSCs, cluster-based LSCs, and SENCOs.

 - Each course includes 3 modules.